Screen prints - Lithographs - Original Painting - Vinyl Collectables

 Includes our gallery Certificate of Authenticity (see photos for additional proof of attendance.)

-Excellent original condition (Very fragile paper with minor natural ripples due to screen printing process).
+Very Good original condition (Fragile paper with minor natural ripples due to screen printing process).

 *Note: Professionally double-matted and custom framed in acid-free black suede matting and UV-plexiglass in ornate gold hardwood molding.